About Jacob Molyneux, senior editor/blog editor

 A balanced overview of the situation can be found in this New York Times article.
 The authors also acknowledge that patients in pain are now facing new hurdles to pain relief, quoting the director of one prominent medical school’s program on pain research education and policy: “The climate has definitely shifted. . . .
 It is now one of reluctance, fear of consequences and encumbrance with administrative hurdles.
 A lot of patients who are appropriate candidates for opioids have been caught up in that response.”

 Much of the reporting on the opioid epidemic lumps all people who take opioids into one big statistical brew.
-While startling and alarming numbers about overdoses from legal and illegal opioids steal the headlines, little media and scholarly analysis focuses […]
+While startling and alarming numbers about overdoses from legal and illegal opioids steal the headlines, little media and scholarly analysis focuses on the […]

 Psychiatric Nursing: The Seemingly Unreachable Patient